phile21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Sign - A C program having a function that prints the sign of a number

 There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you - A C program having a function that computes the absolute value of an integer

+There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important -  A C program having a function that prints the last digit of a number